munificent/game-programming-patterns/book/flyweight.markdown

 other object shared between a number of instances.
 However, the intent behind the patterns differs.

-With a Type Object, the goal is to minimize the number of classes you have to define by lifting "types" into your own object model.
-Any memory sharing you get from that is just bonus.
+With a Type Object pattern, the goal is to minimize the number of classes you have to define by lifting "types" into your own object model.
+Any memory sharing you get from that is a bonus.
 The Flyweight pattern is purely about efficiency.

 </aside>